About Us

 -

-Youth Justice Research & Analysis: JEP produces youth-informed research, commentary, and analysis on policing, youth incarceration, and justice policy.
+Criminal Justice Research & Analysis: JEP produces Gen Z–led research, commentary, and analysis on policing, courts, incarceration, and emerging justice technologies.
 This work is developed in collaboration with legal scholars and university partners and is designed to inform media, institutional, and policy conversations.

 -

-University & Institutional Partnerships: JEP partners with universities, research centers, and national justice organizations to pilot youth-centered research, publish public-facing analysis, and host scholar-informed briefings and programs that elevate youth perspectives in institutional spaces.
+University & Institutional Partnerships: JEP partners with universities, research centers, and national justice organizations to pilot youth-led research, publish public-facing analysis, and host scholar-informed briefings and programs that elevate Gen Z perspectives inside institutional spaces.

 -

-Public Education & Knowledge Translation: JEP translates complex criminal justice issues into accessible, evidence-based insights for public audiences through books, briefings, digital publications, and rapid-response commentary, ensuring youth perspectives shape media and policy narratives.
+Public Education & Knowledge Translation: JEP translates complex criminal justice issues into accessible, evidence-based insights through books, briefs, digital publications, and rapid-response commentary, ensuring Gen Z perspectives shape public understanding and media narratives.

 -

-Youth Leadership in Public & Institutional Forums: JEP supports young people in contributing to public and institutional discussions on justice through co-authored research, moderated convenings, educational briefings, and media engagement with justice stakeholders.
+Youth Leadership in Public & Institutional Forums: JEP supports young people in contributing to public and institutional justice debates through co-authored research, moderated convenings, educational briefings, and strategic media engagement.